Rules & Procedures

 The thesis shall be based on original research work carried out in the basic and/or applied field of study.

 The project shall be based on substantial applied work, involving, for example, critical literature review, experimental or analytical studies, development of kits/systems, empirical testing of theories, etc.

 C. Registration & Time Limit

 Students may register for the thesis/project at any time after completion of 12 credits.
 Before registration, the student should have secured the consent of a faculty member to serve as thesis/project advisor.
 Once registered for the thesis/project, a student must complete a thesis within two calendar years, and a project within three regular semesters (not counting the summer).

 Registration for thesis/project will allow students to retain their status with the university for two years/three semesters with no additional tuition fees provided that the student re-registers every term (for zero credit and no fees) if they are not taking other courses.
 Past that date, students allowed to have a thesis or project extension by the School Academic Council will be required to register for a residence fee (0 quality points), and to pay for 50% of one graduate credit per semester.

 - A student seeks a faculty member’s consent to serve as the thesis/project advisor.
 The advisor should be a full-time (or retired) faculty member at the professorial rank in the concerned department.
 The dean approves the selection of the advisor, based upon the recommendation of the department chair.

-- A thesis committee shall be made up of three members, and a project committee of two members including the advisor.
+- A thesis committee shall be made up of three members including the student’s advisor, and a project committee of two members including the advisor as well.